-Trabzon is one of the most popular in Türkiye with thousands of years of history and innumerable cultural richness.
+Trabzon is one of the most popular cities in Türkiye with thousands of years of history and innumerable cultural riches.
 The city, located on the ancient Silk Road, is the most important city in Eastern Black Sea Region of Türkiye.

 The folkloric structure admired by the world, the importance placed on sports by the whole city, fineness in handicrafts, regional cuisine are other significant values unique to Trabzon.

 Trabzon’s history dates back to two thousand years.
-Mehmet the Conqueror has conquered Trabzon, which has survived the Roman and Byzantine Periods, and Suleiman the Magnificent was in this land.
+Mehmet the Conqueror has conquered Trabzon, which has survived the Roman and Byzantine Periods, and Suleiman the Magnificent was raised in this city.

-Trabzon shelters countless tones of green and is rich in terms of plant cover.
+Trabzon shelters countless tones of green and is rich in terms of vegetation.
 2500 plant species have been discovered in the city, 440 of which are unique to the area.

-Virgin Mary/ Sumela Monastery; Rumour has it that the monastery was established by two priests, Barnabas and Sophranios, who came from Athens during the reign of the Byzantine Emperor the I. Theodosius (375-395), and was repaired by General Belisarios in 6th century with the order of Emperor Justinianus.
-It is known that Sumela Monastery continues its existence as is since 13th century.
+Virgin Mary/ Sümela Monastery; Rumor has it that the monastery was established by two priests, Barnabas and Sophronios, who came from Athens during the reign of the Byzantine Emperor the Theodosius the Great (375-395) Sümela Monastery continued functioning as late as 13th century.

 Hagia Sophia Museum is a beautiful example of late Byzantine Churches.
-The area is viewed as one of the most important examples of the last Byzantine Period works.
+The area is viewed as one of the most important examples of the last Byzantine architecture and frescoes.

-The Armory was built in 1887.
+The Arsenal was built in 1887.
 The building, which was used as an ammunition depot during 1916-1918 Russian occupation, has become a stop for domestic and foreign tourists.

 Historical Trabzon Museum and Kostaki Mansion, is, in terms of style, among rare examples of European Architecture in Türkiye.
 The Kostaki Mansion, where the museum is placed, was built by Greek banker Kostaki in early 1900s.
 The building was designed by Italian architects; thus most materials were imported from Italy.